 When one of your constituents thinks of children in need, the emotional connection they have to your story reminds them of your organization’s work.
 So, consider the archetypes of your audience before planning your stories.
 And don’t forget, visuals have the power to help us relate and make meaningful connections to the world around us!

 The Wrap Up

-We all know the importance of a good story, but powerful imagery allows your narrative to transcend the page and root itself in the hearts and minds of your audience.
-When the time comes to plan your next campaign, utilize videos and new platforms like digital publishing to bring your content to life.
-Incorporating these elements of visual storytelling into your materials will draw those around you closer to your cause.
+We all know the importance of a good story, but powerful imagery allows your narrative to transcend the page.
+Visual storytelling roots itself in the hearts and minds of your audience.